pfirsich/7dfps_2020/notes.md

 * Genre: Roughly a puzzle game
 * Target Audience: puzzle-ey kind of people, maybe programmers/engineers
 * A game about debugging - Like a programming game, but simulating the experience of debugging networked systems or troubleshooting (similar to our lines of work).
 It's about many interacting systems that fail together because single piece are behaving weirdly.
+* "Faster Than Light" as a CO-OP FPS from the inside.

 # Mechanics
 * There are a number of systems on the ship (life support (o2), an engine, shields, turrets, a star map, etc.) and they can all communicate with each other